benfrankel/sdmx_explorer/README.md

 **SDMX Explorer** is a Python CLI tool for downloading statistical data via [SDMX](https://sdmx.org/about-sdmx/welcome/), allowing you to:

-- Explore the available data
+- Explore available data
-- Construct and save data queries interactively
+- Construct data queries interactively
-- Download data according to your saved queries
+- Download data from a list of data queries

 ## Background